- What Colorado school districts are considered rural or small rural?

 No. Some Colorado institutions offer both full year and single semester student teaching programs.
 Most offer only one or the other.
 The Colorado Rural Teaching Stipend is a one time award of $2800.00 to be applied to a Colorado rural or small rural student teaching program of any length.

-When the scholarships and other forms of financial aid are enough to cover the direct college costs, the excess money is typically refunded to the student.
+When the stipends and other forms of financial aid are enough to cover the direct college costs, the excess money is typically refunded to the student.
 Check with your financial aid office regarding your specific financial aid package and their policies regarding excess funds.
 If you receive a refund, you may apply remaining funds to: